 Stanley Park.
 It’s almost 1,000 acres of pristine wilderness.
 Half a million trees including giants hundreds of years old.
 Eagles soar overhead while salmon, seals and even the occasional whale swim in the surrounding waters.
 It’s the city of Vancouver’s greatest treasure.

+But there’s more to this park than incredible scenery.
 It’s also been home to crime, riots, persecution, political intrigue, class warfare, logging, hunting, disease, military installations, remarkable public art, ecological catastrophes, secret construction mega-projects, poetry, scandal, and murder.